-2022 PAY-FOR-PERFORMANCE
+2023 PAY-FOR-PERFORMANCE

-Our executive compensation programs are based on a strong alignment between pay and performance, and this is reflected in the payout amounts under our cash incentive program and the value of earned awards under our long-term incentive programs.
-Decisions by the Compensation Committee of the Board, which we refer to in this discussion as the "Compensation Committee," in 2022 also took into account prior feedback from our stockholders and concern for retention of key personnel while we address operational issues.
+Our executive compensation programs are based on a strong alignment between pay and performance.
+Decisions by the Compensation Committee of the Board, which we refer to in this discussion as the "Compensation Committee," in 2023 also took into account prior feedback from our stockholders and concern for retention of key personnel while we address operational issues.

-We again did not perform as expected in 2022.
-For the fifth year in a row, no payment was earned under the financial component of the annual cash incentive program.
-See "2022 Summary Compensation Table" for a comparison of the total compensation received by our NEOs in 2022 versus 2021 and 2020, as applicable.
+The strong alignment between pay and performance in our executive compensation program is reflected in the payout amounts under our cash incentive program.
+We again did not perform as expected in 2023.
+For the sixth year in a row, no payment was earned under the financial component of the annual cash incentive program or under the long term cash incentive plan.